 If they tried to gather more than could be eaten in one day, it would spoil and become rotten.
 The only day they could gather enough for two days was Friday, when each person could collect enough for Friday and Sabbath.

 This beautifully illustrates the concept of living one day at a time.
-Two quarts of manna were all a person could gather because it was enough.
-Likewise, God doesn’t give us everything we need for next year, next month, or even next week.
-Thus we pray, “Give us this day our daily bread.”
+Two quarts of manna was all a person could gather because it was enough.
+Likewise, God doesn’t give us everything we need for next week, month, or year!
+So we pray, “Give us this day our daily bread.”

 The Sabbath is a celebration of the enough principle.
 Each week we spend six days of uninterrupted labor building, gathering, storing, manufacturing and producing until we are exhausted.
-We use our God-given abilities to eke out an existence on a fractured planet, then, after day six God says, “It is enough.
-Stop what you’re doing and rest, reflect, and be healed.”© 2002 - 2018, AnswersForMe.org.
+We use our God-given abilities to eke out an existence on a fractured planet, then, after day six days God says, “It is enough.
+Stop what you’re doing and rest, reflect, and be restored.”© 2002 - 2019, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.